catalyst-cloud/catalystcloud-docs/source/load-balancer/connection-draining.rst

 existing connections to complete their current tasks and close, then once there are no remaining connections the member server can be worked on safely.

-To achieve this on the Catalyst Cloud Load Balancer service set the ``weight`` for the target member to 0.
+To achieve this on the Sky TV Load Balancer service set the ``weight`` for the target member to 0.

 .. code-block:: bash